 Information Architecture Principles

-An Information Architect should follow the 8 Principles.
+An Information Architect should follow these 8 Principles.

-2. Lesser the choices, the minimum the complexity.
-Keeping the choices minimum will control cognitive overload and improve the user experience.
+- Reduced Choice Complexity: Keep the choices minimum to control cognitive overload and improve the user experience.

-5. The User should seamlessly navigate to the Homepage no matter from where they were directed to the website.
+- Constant Homepage Access: The user should be able to seamlessly navigate to the Homepage no matter from where they were directed to the website.

-6. Categorizing the content instead of clustering will help the user easily land on the exact information.
+- Taxonomy-based Navigation: Categorize the content instead of clustering to help the user easily land on the exact information.

 How Information Architecture Influences User Experience